 What happens if you blink during LASIK?

-Most people envision LASIK to involve big, scary lasers which shoot beams into their eyes.
+Most people envision LASIK eye surgery to involve big, scary lasers which shoot beams into their eyes.
 If you’re someone who has trouble putting things in your eyes, then this image is quite worrisome.

 So how do you keep from blinking during eye surgery?